You might have spotted loose or crumbly stool in your guinea pig’s cage and are wondering how to treat diarrhea in guinea pigs.

 Indeed, feces is the first signal that something might be seriously wrong with your pet.

-Often it is only a sign of a sudden change in your guinea pig pet’s diet or a sign of poor feeding combination that creates an imbalance of good bacteria in the digestive system of your pet.
+Often it is only a sign of a sudden change in your guinea pig pet’s diet or a sign of a poor feeding combination that creates an imbalance of good bacteria in the digestive system of your pet.

-In other words, improper diet can cause diarrhea in guinea pigs but it can also cause a loss of appetite.
+In other words, an improper diet can cause diarrhea in guinea pigs but it can also cause a loss of appetite.

 However, diarrhea due to improper diet is not the only cause of diarrhea in your pet.

 For instance, intestinal parasites, bacterial, viral infections, and poor hygiene are among the most common causes of diarrhea in guinea pigs.

 While diarrhea is easy to spot, all pet owners will need to know how to identify which type of diarrhea requires immediate attention.

 Table of Contents

 - How To Treat Diarrhea In Guinea Pigs